-- 2. If the enclosure is still active, shut down the host I/O and the Metro Mirror and Global Mirror activity to the enclosure. - 3.
-If the clustered system is still online, shut it down. - a.
+- 3. If your system contains a single I/O group and if the clustered system is still online, shut the system down by using the management GUI. - a.
 From the management GUI, go to Home > Manage Device. - b.
 Select Shut Down System from the Actions menu. - c.
 Wait for the shutdown to complete. - 4.
+If your system contains more than one I/O group and if this I/O group is still online, shut down the I/O group by using the CLI. - a.
+Identify the two nodes in the I/O group. - b.
+To shut down each node, issue the following CLI command once for each of the two node canisters: - stopsystem -force -node <node ID> - c.
+Wait for the shutdown to complete. - 5.
 Verify that it is safe to remove the power from the enclosure.

 For each of the canisters, verify the status of the system status LED.
 If the LED is lit on either of the canisters, do not continue because the system is still online.
-Determine why the system did not shut down in step 3.
+Determine why the node canisters did not shut down in step 3 on page 102 or step 4 on page 102.